Jaspero/genos/README.md

 ![Deploy Rules](https://github.com/Jaspero/genos/workflows/Deploy%20Rules/badge.svg)

 # Genos
-This is the full source code for the [Genos](https://genos.com/).
+This is the full source code for the [Genos](https://genos.com/) website.
-The app is built in [Svelte](https://github.com/sveltejs/sveltejs) and the database and hosting is on [Firebase](https://firebase.google.com/).
+Genos is built in [Svelte](https://github.com/sveltejs/sveltejs) and the database and hosting is on [Firebase](https://firebase.google.com/).

 Content management is done through [JMS](https://github.com/Jaspero/jms) our open source content management system.